 A modern day story of patience, love, tortoises…and gin

 Made in small batches of 20 bottles, the magic takes place in a 10 litre alembic still, and begins by steeping the botanicals – juniper, coriander, lemon peel, angelica root and cubeb berries – in pure alcohol for 48 hours.
 Next, a muslin bag containing the foraged gorse flowers is suspended in the still, which is then placed onto a hotplate.
-On reaching between 75 and 80 degrees C, the resulting steam gently infuses the subtle flavour of the gorse into the gin, and the distillate is left to rest for 24 hours.
-At this stage the fruit is cooked and the resulting pulp added (it is now that dried bay leaves are added for the Marmalade & Bay Leaf gin).
-Everything is then left to steep for a further week, when it is filtered three times over to remove any sediment.
-Finally, the gin is bottled and labelled individually by hand and beautifully finished off with a tiny Welsh love spoon tied to the neck.
+On reaching between 75 and 80 degrees C, the resulting steam gently releases the subtle flavour of the gorse, and the distillate is left to rest for 24 hours.
+At this stage the fruit is cooked, and the resulting pulp added (it is now that dried bay leaves are added for the Marmalade & Bay Leaf gin).
+Everything is then left to steep for a further week, before being filtered three times over to remove any sediment.
+Finally, the gin is bottled and labelled by hand, with each bottle having a tiny Welsh love spoon tied to the neck.

 This small business is solidly built on true family values, with everybody from the children to their grandparents being involved at every stage, from collecting the gorse through to labelling and delivery – indeed, it was the children who were keen to have a tortoise as their logo in tribute to the family’s much-loved pets, most of which are rescued.
 They pointed out that the family forage for gorse flowers just as the tortoises forage for their food, and this explains why a wonderfully imagined depiction of a tortoise now appears on each bottle.
 As Fiona also works full time for the NHS, most deliveries must be done at weekends, so in true Lewis style these have become family days out, often ending with a meal enjoyed together at one of the great eateries North Wales has to offer.

 I recently had the pleasure of joining Simon and Fiona as they hosted a gin tasting evening at the Tea Rooms located within the award-winning grounds of the Pet Cemetery in Holywell.
-The dynamic team here have developed a vibrant and successful business, using locally sourced ingredients for their menu, including some which they grow themselves, and as North East Wales Ambassadors they organise exciting events designed to highlight local businesses and to promote tourism in the area.
+The dynamic team here have developed a vibrant and successful business, using locally sourced ingredients for their menu, including some which they grow themselves, and as North East Wales Ambassadors they organise exciting events to promote businesses and tourism in the local area.
 There was a great response to this event and it soon sold out, and apparently could have done so two or three times over!

 With the sound of laughter, chatter, and clinking glasses filling the room, the atmosphere was warm and lively as the guests enjoyed a sampler menu with a different Cariad Gin accompanying each of the three courses, and sales were brisk at the end of the evening with people keen to add their names to a waiting list for their new introduction, Lemon & Lime, showcased for the first time at this event.